elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

     <br />
     <div></div>

-- Single Responsibility Principle.
-You can decouple classes that invoke operations from classes that perform these operations.
+- Singular Responsibility Principle Classes that invoke operations can be separated from classes that perform these actions.
-- Open/Closed Principle.
-You can introduce new commands into the app without breaking existing client code.
+- The Open/Closed Principle - You can add new commands to the app without affecting the client code that already exists.
-- You can implement undo/redo.
+- You can use the undo/redo feature.
-- You can implement deferred execution of operations.
+- You can use deferred operation execution.
-- You can assemble a set of simple commands into a complex one.
+- You can combine a series of simple commands to create a more sophisticated one.

 <br />
   </div>